-While we've had Oriental Bittersweet as an invasive before, it is worth remembering this plant, since it is at it's height of beauty and interest.
+While we've had Bradford pear, Pyrus calleryanna, as an invasive before, it is worth remembering this plant, since it is at it's height of beauty in spring.

 Fall is here and with it many lovely orange and red berries, tempting us to include them in holiday wreaths and arrangements.
 The bittersweets are probably the prettiest of Fall fruiting plants and lend themselves to wreath making because they are vines that can be twisted and twined.

 In Madison County we have two bittersweets: Oriental bittersweet (Celastrus orbiculatis) and American bittersweet (Celastrus scandens).
 Oriental bittersweet is so invasive and such a menace that many towns in New England are making it illegal to grow or sell.
 Once established, it is a serial killer, rampaging through woodlands and hedgerows, climbing and strangling even large trees.
 It is very difficult to get rid of, requiring several years of pruning and herbicide use.

 If you purchase a bittersweet vine from a nursery be sure it is American bittersweet, which is native to North America east of the Rocky Mountains and less invasive than its Asian cousin.